-Root canal therapy as performed by a dentist for various indications might fail because of persistent infection in the bone around the root tips.
-A surgical apicectomy (section or removal of the root tips) might be required in an attempt to save the tooth and relieve symptoms.
+Root canals can be very complex, with many tiny branches off the main canal.
+Sometimes, even after root canal treatment, infected tissue can remain in these branches.
+A root canal treatment performed by a dentist for various indications might fail because of persistent infection in the bone around the root tips.
+Sometimes root cracks go unnoticed even with x-ray examination that can cause the tooth to stay sensitive.
+A surgical apicectomy might be required in an attempt to save the tooth and relieve any uncomfortable symptoms.